-\textbf{Examine Optimal Prior Geometry Effect by KD-sim.} Following the same methodology, we synthesize a teacher distribution that only capture class relationships, and assign the same weight to each example.
+\textbf{Examine optimal geometry prior by KD-sim.} Following a similar methodology, we synthesize a teacher distribution that only captures class relationships, and ignores gradient rescaling.
 To achieve this, we use the weights of the last logit layer $\mW \in \sR^{K \times d}$ from the teacher model to obtain class relationships.
 We believe the teacher, due to its larger capacity is able to encode class semantics in the weights of the last logit layer.
 Thus, we create a distribution $\vrho^{\text{sim}}$ as the $\softmax$ over cosine similarity\footnote{In practice, besides tuning the temperature of the $\softmax$, one could also raise the similarities to a power $<1$ to amplify the resolution of cosine similarities.
-Please refer to Section~\hyperref[sec:si-detail]{A} in Suppl. for more details of our implementation.} of the weights: $\vrho^{\text{sim}} = \softmax(\hat{\vw}_t \Hat{\mW}^\top)$, where $\Hat{\mW}$ is the $l_2$-normalized logit layer weights, and $\hat{\vw}_t$ is the $t$-th row of $\Hat{\mW}$ corresponding to the ground truth class $t\in[K]$.
-Though other distance metrics could be also used as a measure of class similarity, we leave the discussion of analysing the different choices as future work.
-To verify our assumption, we check the heatmap of cosine similarities in Figure~\ref{fig:heatmap-cosine-sims}, which clearly shows a similar pattern as the Pearson correlation of the teacher distribution $\vp$ in Figure~\ref{fig:heatmap-k=100_t=10}.
-We call this method $\kdsim$.
-From Propositions~\ref{prop:conf} and \ref{prop:distance}, our proposed method, though simple and straightforward, can achieve our purpose of factoring out the class relationships effect.
+Please refer to Section~\ref{sec:si-detail} in Suppl. for more details.} of the weights: $\vrho^{\text{sim}} = \softmax(\hat{\vw}_t \Hat{\mW}^\top)$, where $\Hat{\mW}\in \sR^{K\times d}$ is the $\ell^2$-normalized logit layer weights, and $\hat{\vw}_t = \vw_t / \|\vw_t\|$ is the $t$-th row of $\Hat{\mW}$ corresponding to the ground truth.
+Though other distance metrics could also be used as a measure of class similarity, we leave the discussion of analysing the different choices as future work.
+To verify our assumption, we check the heatmap of cosine similarities in Figure~\ref{fig:heatmap-cosine-sims}, which clearly shows a similar pattern as the Pearson correlation of the teacher's distribution $\vp$ in Figure~\ref{fig:heatmap-k=100_t=10}.
+From Propositions~\ref{prop:conf} and \ref{prop:distance}, our proposed method, though simple and straightforward, can preserve class relationships only, and therefore achieve our purpose.

-Note that $\kdsim$ doesn't require the knowledge of class hierarchy.
-However, if the hierarchy is available (as in CIFAR-100), we could also synthesize a teacher distribution apriori.
+Note that $\kdsim$ doesn't require a prior knowledge of class hierarchy, but if available (as in CIFAR-100), we could also synthesize a teacher's probability distribution apriori.
 In Suppl.
-Section~\hyperref[sec:si-exp]{B}, we synthesize $\vrho$ by setting different values for (1) ground-truth class $t$, (2) classes within the same super-class of $t$, and (3) other incorrect classes.
-The quality of resulting method is slightly worse than $\kdsim$ but can still improve student model's quality.
+Section C, we synthesize $\vrho$ by setting different values for (1) ground-truth class $t$, (2) classes within the same super-class of $t$, and (3) other incorrect classes.
+The quality of the resulting method is slightly poor compared to $\kdsim$, but still improves student model's generalization.